Discrete subgroups of small critical exponent: Geometry with small critical exponent

 It is possible that $x_0$ projects to the same point on $\alpha$, in which case $\alpha'$ is the entire transverse geodesic loop, and $\alpha''$ is the concatenation $\alpha'^{-1}\ast \alpha$.
 It is also possible that $\alpha$ may have a transverse self-intersection, in which case the above decomposition coincides with the obvious separation at the self-intersection.
 Note that non-transverse self-intersection of a closed geodesic $\alpha$ can only occur when $\alpha$ is a multiple of some primitive closed geodesic $\bar \alpha$, in which case the above decomposition on $\alpha$ can essentially be treated on $\bar\alpha$.
 We remark that in all the above mentioned ``exceptional'' cases, the decomposition as described always exists.
-Moreover, both the statements that $\alpha'$, $\alpha''$ are nontrivial and the length inequality $\ell(\alpha')+\ell(\alpha'')\leq \ell(\alpha)+4C(\delta)$ hold true.

 We can extend the above decomposition to a piecewise geodesic loop.